emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 6. Let P = ct XOR trim( Z[4, n + 3], len(ct) )
 7. If T' == T, then return P; else return "verification failed" error.

+## Encoding (ct, tag) Tuples

+   Applications MAY keep the ciphertext and the authentication tag in distinct structures or encode both as a single string.

+   In the latter case, the tag MUST immediately follow the ciphertext:

+   combined_ct = ct || tag

 # AES with Galois Counter Mode with Secure Short Tags {#AES-GCM-SST}

 When GCM-SSM is instanciated with AES {{AES}}, then